Bionik AG Boom Gates Playing a Vital Role at Cross River Rail Work Sites

 Safety high on the agenda

-Secure Coast Solutions installed Rotech’s Sector 12vdc Automatic Boom Gate with Solar Power.
+Secure Coast Solutions installed Rotech’s Sector 12vdc Automatic Boom Gate with solar power.
 This boom gate is designed for high-volume traffic control environments, particularly in situations where it is difficult to get mains power.

 • The boom gate’s ability to operate on 12 volt DC meant it could be powered using the same solar panels and batteries as the Wi-Fi access control system.